pbright/django-videoplayer/GOTCHAS.md

    separate player.
 On iOS10 the video can be made to play inline.
 On non-iOS devices and iPads, the video typically plays inline.

-6. If you are providing a fullscreen button, testing on every page is required.
-   Browsers use z-index to place the fullscreen element on top, but that can fail due to stacking context, and position: fixed gave unexpected results.
+6. If you are providing a fullscreen button, testing on every page is recommended.
+Browsers use z-index to place the fullscreen element on top, but that can fail due to stacking context, and position: fixed can give unexpected results.

    Some browsers attempt to resolve these issues by (for example) setting all ancestors of the fullscreened element to position: static, but this can